emmetizeta/Image-Classifier-Using-Synthetic-Data-from-CAD-Models/README.md

 - Unfortunately, the photo shooting area was not well-organized.
 In many pictures, there is a magnet in the foreground and many other magnets in the background.
 Does this affect the model, or is it helpful?
 I suspect this may have impacted the results: in all the confusion matrices, several backgrounds were interpreted as magnets.
 This suggests that the -model sometimes detects magnets where there aren’t any.
 This issue should be further investigated.
 - The color in the images.
 Due to limitations in the CAD image generator, I could only obtain grayscale images.
 To maintain consistency, I used grayscale real-world images as well.
 What if I had used color images instead?
 I made some attempts, and it seems that color models tend to overfit.
 However, this is another aspect that was only slightly touched upon.
 More intensive and rigorous work is required.

+## 9. Acknowledgments

+I sincerely acknowledge T. Hellert for his support (and infinite patience!) in this little project.

 ## References

 - Jupyter Notebook - Part I (CAD Images Generation) - [LINK1](https://github.com/emmetizeta/Image-Classifier-Using-Synthetic-Data-from-CAD-Models/blob/main/1_CAD_Images_Generator.ipynb)